Techtonica/curriculum/bootstrap/bootstrap.md

 - "UX/UI" lesson

 ### Motivation
 Bootstrap is a popular and easy-to-use front-end framework first released by Twitter.
 Utilizing Bootstrap significantly reduces the amount of time spent styling your webpages, especially for mobile-development.

-### Objective
+### Objectives

-**Students will be able to**
+**Participants will be able to:**
 - Create a responsive layout using Bootstrap
 - Design a website using the 12-column Grid system
 - Inspect an HTML's box model using Chrome's developer tools